kelvin1794/dejavu/README.md

 To start local development stack:

-- Build the docker image with `./docker/build.sh`
+- Build the docker images with `./docker/pyflink/build.sh` and `./docker/data_generator/build.sh`
 - Bring up the containers with `docker-compose up --remove-orphans -d`
 - (Optional) If you are using VS Code, the stack is also shipped with a `devcontainer.json` file so that you can attach VS Code to the `jobmanager` container with the mounted workspace to use it as a full-featured environment.
 [Read More](https://code.visualstudio.com/docs/remote/containers)